the-overdriven/mw-enhanced/README.md

 To close books and scrolls without closing the inventory, [Morrowind Code Patch](https://www.nexusmods.com/morrowind/mods/19510) has a fix called "Shortcut key improvements", which allows using space bar to close them.

 ## How do I use Quick Keys in Morrowind?
 Press F1.
-You can install [Quickkeys Hotbar](https://www.nexusmods.com/morrowind/mods/51192) to see all your hotkeys in the HUD.
+You can install [QuickKeys Hotbar](https://www.nexusmods.com/morrowind/mods/51192) to see all your hotkeys in the HUD.
 For quicker hotkey assignment: [QuickKey Outlander - MWSE](https://www.nexusmods.com/morrowind/mods/50997)

 ## Are there hotkeys to save and load?